robotjellyzone/robotjellyzone/README.md

 # ![Thought Provoking AI IMAGE](https://github.com/robotjellyzone/robotjellyzone/blob/master/image_ai.jpg)

-- :sparkles: Hi,I'm **Kavya / Robot Jelly**, a `technology enthusiast` :robot: who is always very keen to know about the great new emerging techologies with the help of which we can heal the society.
+- :sparkles: Hi,I'm **Kavya / Robot Jelly** (She/Her), a `technology enthusiast` :robot: who is always very keen to know about the great new emerging techologies with the help of which we can heal the society.

 - :sparkles: The techologies which fascinates me a lot are ML/DL/AI :robot: and Android .